Protecting your company from payment fraud - How we can help

 - Source: 2011 Association of Financial Professionals Payment Fraud Survey.
 Visit AFP's Payment Fraud Resource Center for additional information.

-"Fraud is a growing problem that all companies need to actively address and each day bring the probability that fraudsters will target your company.
-JMEG, LP had previously experienced some fraud with our payroll account and we took a proactive stance to mitigate the possiblity of it occuring in the future.
+“Fraud is a growing problem that all companies need to actively address and each day bring the probability that fraudsters will target your company.
+JMEG, LP had previously experienced some fraud with our payroll account and we took a proactive stance to mitigate the possibility of it occurring in the future.
 First and foremost, we created a formal policy which we monitor and enforce.
 Secondly, we partner with Texas Capital Bank and use their array of fraud prevention products, including Positive Pay and ACH Debit Blocks and Filters.
 So, don't leave your fraud future to chance.
-Be proactive in your policies."
+Be proactive in your policies.”